The Employment Law Review: Luxembourg

 Overtime worked by full-time employees must not exceed two hours a day and eight hours a week.
 If an employee decides to work overtime, he or she should ask for the employer's approval so as to be entitled to an overtime payment.
 Employees may be required to work overtime within the limits and under the conditions provided for by law.

-Overtime is, in principle, limited to specific circumstances, namely:
+In principle, overtime is limited to specific circumstances, namely:

 It is generally prohibited for adolescents (aged 15 to 17 years) to work overtime, except in very specific circumstances and under conditions strictly regulated by law.
 Under part-time work contracts, overtime hours may be worked only by mutual agreement between the employer and employee.